Tudat/tudat/developerGuide/extendingJSON/sharedPointers.rst

 Generally, when creating a shared pointer to a settings class, only the keys for that class are needed (unless some keys of the root :class:`mainJson` object have to be accessed).
 Thus we can use a shorter-name such as :literal:`K`.
 The other keys can still be accessed using the full name :literal:`Keys::...`.
 Do not write :literal:`using Keys = Keys::...`, as this would result in all the other keys being unaccessible.

 Although it may be convenient to make the check on whether the provided :literal:`jsonObject` object is :literal:`null`, and return immediately a :literal:`NULL` shared pointer if it is, this situation will generally not happen in practice.
-When the user does not want to provide a rotation model, rather than writing :literal:`"rotationModel": null`, they leave the key :literal:`rotationModel` undefined.
-The :literal:`from_json` function of :class:`BodySettings` is responsible for only calling the :literal:`from_json` function of :class:`RotationModelSettings` if the key :literal:`rotationModel` is defined.
-If the user does provide a :literal:`null` object manually in their input file, this will result in an :literal:`UndefinedKeyError` for key :literal:`bodies.Earth.rotationModel.type` (the first key to be accessed in the :literal:`from_json` function) will be thrown.
+When the user does not want to provide a rotation model, rather than writing :literal:`"rotationModel": null`, they leave the key :jsonkey:`rotationModel` undefined.
+The :literal:`from_json` function of :class:`BodySettings` is responsible for only calling the :literal:`from_json` function of :class:`RotationModelSettings` if the key :jsonkey:`rotationModel` is defined.
+If the user does provide :literal:`null` manually in their input file, this will result in an :literal:`UndefinedKeyError` for key :jsonkey:`bodies.Earth.rotationModel.type` (the first key to be accessed in the :literal:`from_json` function) will be thrown.

 The settings classes used in Tudat typically have a type property that can be used to determine which derived class should be used when creating the shared pointer object.
 This is retrieved in line 15.
 Then, the settings for the base class (shared by all the derived classes) are retrieved in lines 16 and 17.
 The next step is to write a :class:`switch` that modify the :literal:`rotationModelSettings` (passed by reference) depending on the :literal:`rotationModelType`.
 Generally, a :literal:`return` is used at the end of each switch case.